Programming-SBCG853-Cohort2/learning-linux-winfrednyoroka/README.md

 __NB__ you can only remove a directory when you are outside the directory e.g **rmdir** inner_git

+# use of tab
+click _tab_ once its used for autocompletion of file and directory names

 # Create empty files